luisanalarab/LLUBot_coding/README.md

 # LLUBot
-Final degree project of the Electronic Industrial and Automatic (almost) Engineer Luisana Lara.
+Final degree project of the Electronic Industrial and Automatic (almost) Engineer Luisana Lara: Coding part.

+In this repository there are uploaded the most recent useful codes for the explanation of programming area in the bachelor thesis.